svkucheryavski/svelte-plots-basic/README.md

 </style>
 ```

-These two properties must always be provided as an array with two values, and the first value must be smaller than the second.
+These two properties must always be provided as an array with two values (left and right).
+If the first value is larger than the second one, the corresponding axis will be reversed.
 Both properties have default value of `[0, 1]`.

 Second important property is `margins`, it defines margins around the plotting area — the one which will be used for positioning of actual plot elements.
 Margins should be provided as an array with four values: relative margins for bottom, left, top and right parts of the plot.